opsdis/aci-exporter/README.md

 Overriding the defaults can be done for all fabrics, but also for individual fabrics.
 The individual configuration always take precedence.

-For the targets the default is to return fabric name and oobMgmtAddr, but if all fabrics instead use the inbMgmtAddr for access this can be changed in the config.yaml
+For the targets the default is to return fabric name and `oobMgmtAddr`, but if all fabrics instead use the inbMgmtAddr for access this can be changed in the `config.yaml`

 ```yaml
 # Common service discovery
 service_discovery: